AP U.S. History

-This AP US History course will thoroughly prepare students for the redesigned format of the AP US History exam on May 11, 2018, and the course syllabus has been fully updated to reflect the changes in the new course design from 2015-- see this College Board link for a detailed summary of the new exam changes, reflecting the REVISIONS made after the first year redesign.
+This AP US History course will thoroughly prepare students for the redesigned format of the AP US History exam on May 10, 2019, and the course syllabus has been fully updated to reflect the changes in the new course design from 2017-- see this College Board link for a detailed summary of the new exam changes, reflecting the REVISIONS made after several years redesign and feedback.
 These re-revisions reflect concerns voiced from the general public, college professors of history, and APUSH teachers in high schools.
 The revision of the re-design is much much clearer, and I truly feel that all concerns that either the exam was being 'watered down' or was too 'politically correct' have been met-- I'm proud of these final changes!
 Know that my students, both those who are politically conservative and those who are politically more liberal, have scored better on the *revised* exam than in previous versions of the APUSH exam.

 APPLICATION LINK IS AT BOTTOM OF THIS PAGE

-Tech Needs: hi-speed Internet access; computer that enables student viewing of online videos and listening to audio lectures; highly recommended: video or DVD player for watching related history videos, or ability to watch DVD’s or streamed video on computer or tablet; mp3 player or iPod or SmartPhone for listening to downloaded audio history lectures.
-Online text can be read on a tablet.
+Tech Needs: hi-speed Internet access; computer that enables student viewing of online videos and listening to audio lectures; highly recommended: video or DVD player for watching related history videos, or ability to watch DVD’s or streamed video on computer, phone, or tablet; mp3 player or iPod or SmartPhone for listening to downloaded audio history lectures.
+Online text can be read on a tablet or SmartPhone.

-***AND quick UPDATE on the Civil War Essay CONTEST for 2016-2017!!!!
-I just received the HAPPY NEWS that one of my students, 11th grader Kaylee Kimbro, earned the 1st place award nationally in this prestigious competition!
-Next year's students will be able to be inspired by this wonderful win, as well as the exemplary papers of all other students currently in the course-- this is a class where the learning is shared and inspiration is contagious and lifts up the work of all students to new levels.***
+***AND quick UPDATE on the Civil War Essay CONTEST from the 2016-2017 school year!!!!
+Our class was so honored with the HAPPY NEWS that one of my students, 11th grader Kaylee Kimbrough, earned the 1st place award nationally in this prestigious competition, earning $1000 and an all-expenses paid trip to NYC for the awards ceremony!
+This year's students have been really *inspired* by this wonderful win, as well as the exemplary papers of all other students in the course posted on our course website-- this is a class where the learning is shared and inspiration is contagious and lifts up the work of all students to new levels.***

 Further, we hold two simulated online 'Dinner Parties' where students take on the role of various historical characters, who 'meet' in a written discussion forum to discuss issues related to a particular era or theme (Revolutionary War era and Social Reform/Labor/Industry Leaders Theme).
 A summer history book review project is also part of the class-- I send out a list of possible titles by early July, and students can also suggest books they own that might meet this requirement.
 A mid-year review, comprised of 50 multiple-choice questions from actual back AP US History exams is completed in mid-January, to help students gauge their progress to date.

 Each week students also complete a regular round of requirements: text readings, readings in primary documents, and weekly practice quizzes, while also learning about various effective study and review techniques.
-Students will also regularly be using audio resources online, including podcast interviews and lectures with historians, internet 'radio' programs on US history, such as BackStory with the American History Guys, important historical speeches, several series of 'bouncy' quick YouTube history videos (Crash Course US History, Hip Hughes History, etc.), and more.
+Students will also regularly be using audio resources online, including podcast interviews and lectures with historians, internet 'radio' programs on US history, such as BackStory Radio, important historical speeches, several series of 'bouncy' quick YouTube history videos (Crash Course US History, Hip Hughes History, etc.), and more.